Welcome outdoorsy explorers to our Coleman Sundome 3 Person Tent review!

 If you’re planning on camping with three people you’re likely to have a more comfortable night’s sleep if you invested in a bigger tent, such as the Coleman sundome 4-Person tent or the even larger 6-Person version.

-The floor dimensions are 7 ft by 7 ft, with a center height of 4’4”.
+The tent floor size is 7 ft by 7 ft, with a ceiling height of 4’4”.
 This means the total floor space isn’t very large and the ceiling of the tent is fairly low, with little headroom (beware, tall people!).

 Is it good for festivals?